Lucy “Lou” Elliott with a young Sharon Carr

 They left their friends in Ft.
 Worth and moved to Frisco in 2000 to be close to us.
 For the next 15 years or so we’d gather at their house every few weeks for Mimi’s famous spaghetti & meatballs, all of us together, until the cooking became too much for her.
 It’s fair to say that Mimi outlived expectations, she certainly outlasted all of her peers.
 At some point she developed a heart problem, and with a host of other existing ailments, doctors assured us it wouldn’t be long.
 I remember a time I was planning to be out of town for Thanksgiving and my mom pulled me aside to say hey, you need to realize this could be Mimi’s last Thanksgiving, and so I stayed.
 That was like 14 years ago.

 Mimi loved her grandbabies and got to be a Great Grandmother for 17 years.
 We named our youngest son Francis after her baby brother and she really loved that.
 She loved her own brothers & sisters just as much, and she outlived all but one of them.
-But the person she loved most in her life is her daughter, Sharon Carr.
+But the person she loved most in her life was her daughter, Sharon Carr.
 She was immensely proud of her, and grateful for her care.
 Their bond was uncomplicated, they loved each other very much, and mom is in a lot of pain this week.

 Mimi’s last couple of years were difficult.
 When Covid struck, we weren’t allowed to visit her apartment, so we moved her in with my mom and her husband Bill.
 They loved and cared for her there until it became clear that Mimi needed real help.
 Her memory was failing, it had been going bit by bit for a long time but a sudden precipitous decline meant that she would need a memory care facility.
 If you have loved ones who have been through this, you already know it’s an unbearable situation, and criminally difficult to get any help.
 I am grateful to my mom’s husband Bill for opening their home to my grandmother so much over the years.
 I am most grateful for my mother, and her heroic efforts to care for Mimi.
 Mom shouldered not only the financial burden, but devoted so much time and effort to Mimi – took her to her doctors appointments, to get her hair cut, shopping, and everything else.
 Mimi knew how much she was loved.
 The hardest part of this has been to see how much it hurts my mom.
-It’s a painful reality for so many, that you have to watch your parent’s decline.
+It’s a painful reality that you have to watch your parents decline.

 It’s a reminder to me to be more kind to people, because they might be hurting.
 There is no such thing as a pain-free life.
 If you live long enough, you’ll see your loved ones experience pain and suffering, and you’ll suffer yourself.
 It’s also a reminder that what happens at the end, can’t be the takeaway for someone’s life.
 My grandfather died 11 years before Mimi, from an injury sustained in a fall.
 He had a very difficult couple of days before he passed, I was with him for part of it and I couldn’t shake that experience for years.
-I couldn’t think of his life without thinking about how it ended, but eventually I came to understand that the end doesn’t matter.
+I couldn’t think of his life without thinking about how it ended, but what I eventually came to understand is that the end doesn’t matter.
 None of us are going to go easy.
 You might go in your sleep, or otherwise quickly, but more likely most of us will get sick and then die and it’s never pretty.
 My grandmother had a poor quality of life at the end, but zoom out and it’s only a moment in an otherwise long and richly lived life.

 There’s a song by Jackson Browne called “For a Dancer” that I’ve been listening to a lot lately.
 We have all felt helpless watching my Grandmother fade away, and I tend to veer into a “what ‘s the point of it all?” sort of feeling.
 Sometimes a song, a poem, a book, can bring things into sharper focus for me.
-One verse in particular:
+One verse of this song in particular:

 Keep a fire for the human race